 So should every business try to lead this change in their market by transforming into a technology business?

 There are so many challenges involved in becoming a technology business that it simply isn’t realistic to think every business can make that change, or at least not in the short term.
 However, businesses must keep their eyes open so even if they’re not driving this change then at least they will be quick to embrace it when it comes from elsewhere.

 What are some of the challenges of trying to become a technology business?

 The biggest challenge is finding the right person to lead that transition.
 If you’re not experienced in technology then you’re going to need to hire someone to do it for you, but how will you know what skills and experience the person should have?

 It’s a generic business challenge.
-How do you become expert in something you don’t currently do?
+How do you become an expert in something you don’t currently do?
 A few years ago we needed an injection moulding company, but that was outside our domain so we ended up hiring the completely wrong partner and it cost us a hugely.
 It’s also a problem I frequently see in EdTech.
 Schools are not professional technology businesses so some of the things they buy from unscrupulous companies are virtually worthless, sucking vast sums of money out of the education system.
 It makes me furious but this is the problem that any organisation faces that’s trying to embrace technology without truly understanding it.

 My advice would be to take it slow.
 You will not become a technology business overnight and if you try to build something perfect from the outset it will be wrong, absorb too much money and you won’t get a second chance.
 Instead, start with a minimum viable product and launch a prototype that allows you to learn from your mistakes.
-That way there is less risk financially, less distraction from your current core focus, and hopefully in the process you’ll discover the right person to lead this ongoing evolution of your business.
+That way there is less risk financially, less distraction from your current core focus, and hopefully, in the process, you’ll discover the right person to lead this ongoing evolution of your business.